 However, if you want to reduce the amount of interest you pay on multiple balances, you may want to tackle the account with the highest APR first.

 Video: FICO’s 5 credit score factors

-See related: 10 tips to improve your credit score in 2019
+See related: Tips to improve your credit score

 6. Pay on time, starting now.
 If late payments are driving your numbers down, change your habits immediately.
 By borrowing and paying on time, you will be feeding your report the kind of data that propels a score skyward.